List of titular churches

 Sant'Andrea della Valle is the titular church of Cardinal Dieudonné Nzapalainga.

 In the Catholic Church, a member of the clergy who is created a cardinal is assigned a titular church in Rome, Italy.
 These are Catholic churches in the city, within the jurisdiction of the Diocese of Rome, that serve as honorary designations signifying the relationship between cardinals and the pope, the bishop of Rome.
 According to the Code of Canon Law, a cardinal may assist his titular church through counsel or patronage, although "he has no power of governance over it, and he should not for any reason interfere in matters concerning the administration of its good, or its discipline, or the service of the church".

 There are two ranks of titular churches: titles and deaconries.
 A title (titulus) is a titular church that is assigned to a cardinal priest, whereas a deaconry (diaconia) is normally assigned to a cardinal deacon.
 (Note: The body of all cardinals, collectively known as the College of Cardinals, is divided into three orders: cardinal bishops, cardinal priests and cardinal deacons, with precedence in that sequence.)
 A cardinal may request that he be transferred to another titular church in a consistory; in addition, when a cardinal deacon opts to become a cardinal priest (usually after ten years), he may request either that his deaconry be elevated pro hac vice ('for this occasion') to a title or that he be transferred from his deaconry to a vacant title.
 Occasionally, a titular church may be retained in commendam ('in trust') by a cardinal who has been transferred to another titular church or a suburbicarian diocese.

 If a cardinal priest or a cardinal deacon is later made a cardinal bishop, he may be transferred from his deaconry or titular church and assigned the title of a suburbicarian diocese in the vicinity of Rome.
 (Note: On occasion, cardinal priests or cardinal deacons may be "co-opted" as cardinal bishops without being transferred from their titular churches or deaconries.
 This first occurred on 28 June 2018, with no change to the status of three titular churches and one deaconry when their assigned cardinals being made cardinal bishops.
 On 1 May 2020, one titular church was unchanged in similar circumstances.)
 The only cardinals who are assigned neither a titular church nor the title of a suburbicarian diocese are patriarchs of Eastern Catholic Churches: their respective patriarchates are considered to be their titles.
 (Note: As of 28 March 2022, two Eastern Catholic patriarchs are cardinals: Béchara Boutros Raï and Louis Raphaël I Sako.)

-As of 4 November 2025, there are 255 extant titular churches, 184 of which are titles and 71 of which are deaconries, and 7 suburbicarian dioceses.
-Currently, 18 titular churches (11 titles and 7 deaconries) are vacant.
+As of 3 August 2026, there are 255 extant titular churches, 184 of which are titles and 71 of which are deaconries, and 7 suburbicarian dioceses.
+Currently, 23 titular churches (15 titles and 8 deaconries) are vacant.
 The tables below also indicate the 58 titular churches (45 titles and 13 deaconries) that are designated as basilicas.

 Titles

-As of 4 November 2025, there are 184 titles, eleven of which are vacant.
+As of 3 August 2026, there are 184 titles, fifteen of which are vacant.